rakeshshejwalkar/rakeshshejwalkar/README.md

 </p>
 <br/>

- I have been a global market professional working between technology, operations, and business.
-One may refer my roles as that of a Produdct Manager to a Product Strategist to a Product Leaders.
+ I have been a global market professional (17+ yrs) working between Technology, Operations, and Business.
+One may refer my roles as that of a Produdct Manager to a Product Strategist to that of a Product Leader.
 Beyond being a corporate 'Intraprenuer',  I'm most passionate about personal finance products (www.myfinscore.com) 📲.
 I believe in continued eductaion and evolution with ongoing learning (www.myfinscore.graphy.com/) 👷‍♀️.
 I have created food and e-commcerce business out of passion and family engagements (www.tasteindies.com) 🧰.
 Of late I am much driven towards holistic wellness (physical and mental) 📖.

 *** I love to bring out efficiencies in people and systems ***